All GLP-1 medications from licensed 503A pharmacies Browse Products

 Is dulaglutide FDA-approved for weight loss?

 No. Dulaglutide (Trulicity) is FDA-approved for type 2 diabetes management and cardiovascular risk reduction in adults with type 2 diabetes and established cardiovascular disease.
-While it may cause some weight loss, it is not approved or marketed as a weight loss medication.
+While it may cause some weight loss, it isn't approved or marketed as a weight loss medication.

 How does the Trulicity pen work?